Creeping Death

 - COVER: simple and quite thin cardboard cover without any mention of printing company,

-045 in a rectangular box (price code though it's not explicitly mentioned on this release)
+045 in a rectangular box (a price code though it's not mentioned on this release)

-- NOTE: The number 1 on the runouts has been crossed over and number 2 hand-etched beside it.
+- NOTE 1: The number 1 on the runouts has been crossed over and number 2 hand-etched beside it.
 According to the Eppu Normaali history book by Santtu Luoto

 Poko Rekords, PÄLP 2, black vinyl with black center labels, repress